Jedimaster4559/COVIDMonitoringSystem-JAX-WS/README.md

 A COVID Monitoring System for classrooms built with JAX-WS.

 # Usage
-This application is entriely Command Line based.
+This application is entirely Command Line based.
 This section of this readme goes over basic command necessary to run the project.
 ( @Jada When you get to implementing this stuff, you might want to move this section fo the readme into it's own file.
 It's entirely up to you how to handle that, but we do need to document this part pretty extensively.)

 # Project Overview
-- COVIDMonitoringShared: Shared resources used accross the whole project.
+- COVIDMonitoringShared: Shared resources used across the whole project.
 Right now, this is mostly the data model.
 - COVIDMonitoringServer: This is the server application that we are using to run this simulation.
 - COVIDMonitoringClient: The client application that interacts with the server simulation.